Most modern business owners and operators at some point have to deal with e-commerce transactions for their business.

 The important takeaway from this is that the payment processor does not deal directly with authentication; that’s the role of the payment terminal (in a transaction where the customer physically presents a card), or the payment gateway (when a customer pays remotely on the internet.)

 Thus, choosing the right payment gateway means finding a service that is reliable and protects the customer’s identity and sensitive data.
 A good payment processor should be efficient, accurate, and affordable.

 We are Tidal Commerce and we offer both payment processing and payment gateway services.
-Contact us to learn more about how we can work together to provide your customers with an excellent experience – and save you money!
+Learn more about how we can work together to provide your customers with an excellent experience and save you money!